InfVSR: Toward Consistency-Driven Streaming Generative Video Super-Resolution: Methodology

 Training our AR-OSD VSR model requires careful design to balance fidelity, temporal consistency, and memory efficiency.
 We design a lightweight yet effective training scheme composed of two supervision losses as illustrated in Fig.~\ref{fig:pipe} and a staged curriculum.

 \textbf{Patch-wise Pixel Supervision.} A pixel-domain reconstruction loss is widely adopted in one-step ISR methods~\citep{osediff,tsdsr}, for recovering high-fidelity visual details.
 However, in VSR, the 8$\times$ spatial and 4$\times$ temporal upsampling in the 3D VAE decoder incurs prohibitive memory overhead, which rapidly increases with video resolution.
-It hinders training DiT at high resolutions, making it difficult to handle long token sequences, especially crucial for VSR tasks.
+It hinders training DiT at high resolutions, making it difficult to handle long token sequences of VSR tasks.

-To address this, we propose \textbf{patch-wise pixel supervision} as shown in Fig.~\ref{fig:patch}, which is built upon the insight that, in the spatial domain, applying reconstruction loss to randomly cropped video patches is \textbf{expectationally equivalent} to computing the loss over the full video.
+To address this, we propose \textbf{patch-wise pixel supervision}, which is built upon the insight that, in the spatial domain, applying reconstruction loss to randomly cropped video patches is \textbf{expectationally equivalent} to computing the loss over the full video.
 Specifically, let the predicted latent video $\hat{\mathbf{z}} \in \mathbb{R}^{B \times C \times F \times H \times W}$, and let $D(\cdot)$ be the 3D VAE decoder.
 We define a random spatial cropping operator $\mathcal{C}_{\text{lat}}(\cdot)$ that extracts a patch of size $h \times w$ from the latent tensor, and another operator $\mathcal{C}_{\text{pix}}(\cdot)$ for the HR video, which extracts the corresponding patch in ground-truth space.
 Due to the 8$\times$ spatial upsampling in $D(\cdot)$, we align the cropping windows such that: $\mathcal{C}_{\text{lat}}$ samples a random crop window at position $(i, j)$ in latent space, and $\mathcal{C}_{\text{pix}}$ applies the same window at position $(8i, 8j)$ in pixel space.
 Then, the decoded high-resolution patch sequence is:

 where $\hat{\mathbf{x}}_{\mathrm{sr}}, \hat{\mathbf{x}}_{\mathrm{gt}} \in \mathbb{R}^{B \times 3 \times (4F-3) \times 8h \times 8w}$ are the decoded super-resolved and ground-truth patch sequences, respectively.
 We then apply two types of loss functions over these cropped patches.
 The first is a fidelity loss that encourages spatial accuracy and structural realism: